thecarlhall/java_sandbox/linked_list/README.md

 * Finish the implementations of StringLinkedListImpl and StringLinkedNodeImpl.
   Each should implement an interface.
 You will need to add any variables or methods necessary.
+* Add tests for removing nodes with an index that is out of bounds.
 * Get all tests passing.

 ## Setup